kycdao/smart-contracts/ethereum/kycdao-ntnft/README.md

 `npx hardhat testUpgrade --contract CONTRACT_NAME --network localhost`

 ## Config
 The hardhat config file `hardhat.config.ts` lists most config (which is loaded whenever a hardhat task is run).
 It includes all the network details.
-It assumes a `mnemonic.txt` file exists which it uses for accounts.
+You can specify private keys as strings under `accounts` or create a `mnemonic.txt` with a seed (and also a `test_mnemonic.txt` for the test networks).

 A `.env` file is also used for secure env variables like API keys used for INFURA and verifying on ether/polygonscan.
 See `.env.example`.